HiPERCAM/hipercam/docs/reduction.rst

 for example, for a full frame bias in slow readout mode.

+Once you have a bias frame, then it can be used by editing in its name in the calibration section of the reduce file.

 ..
 Note::
    One should take bias calibration images in all the output formats used to guard against small changes that can occur as one changes output